mru-comp1502-2024/comp-2511-asg2/README.md

 Trey made the contact us page, navigation table for all pages, and styling of that table.

 Harsh is doing the home page.

-CSS and About Us undecided.
+Borys did About Us and most CSS.